The 13 biggest benefits of publishing a Kindle book … especially if you’re a first-time author!

 Create your paperback version with ease

 Once your Kindle book’s ready the additional details (blurb/Amazon description, author name, book title and sub-title, keywords and categories etc) are automatically put in place for you to start creating your paperback version too.
-Saves time and energy, and spurs you into creating the paperback and potentially tapping into another market area.
+Saves time and energy, and motivates you into creating the paperback and potentially tapping into another market area.

 Earn money while you sleep